WINTON, James 1

 HELEN WEBSTER AND THE WINTONS

-The 1891 census recorded James Winton as a widower.
+The 1891 census recorded James Winton as a widower living at 187 Causewayside, Newington, Edinburgh.
 In 1892 his death certificate recorded him as single.
-This contradiction, even potential mystery, has gradually unravelled itself as more information has been discovered.
+This potential mystery, has been solved gradually itself as more information has been discovered.

 The death certificate of Helen Webster in 1883 recorded her husband's name as James Winton and her father as Richard Webster; indeed her husband 'James Winton' was himself the informant of her death.
 'James Winton' was also the name recorded as the father of Normina Winton in her marriage certificate in 1876.